TIY-ATL-ROR-2016-Feb/course-notes/prework.md

 However mundane it may sound, a text editor is one of the most important tools in a developer's life.
-I believe that big internet fights about which text editor is _"best"_ are pointless but picking and becoming familiar with **a text editor** is essential.
-Here is a brief survey of your options:
+I believe that big internet fights about which text editor is _"best"_ are pointless but picking and becoming familiar with **some text editor** is essential.
+Some common options:

 * Sublime Text 3
-  * Pros: Friendly UI, Snappy, good plugin/package ecosystem.
+  * Pros: Friendly UI, Snappy, good plugin ecosystem.
-  * Cons: Non-free but demo only occasionally nags to upgrade/no "locked" features.
+  * Cons: Non-free but demo only nags to upgrade
 * Atom
-  * Pros: Similar to Sublime but free, younger/decent plugin ecosystem.
+  * Pros: Similar to Sublime but free, very actively developed.
-  * Cons: Can be slow, especially to open.
+  * Cons: Can be slow on older computers.
-* Vim
-  * Pros: Ancient and very powerful modal editor, works in a terminal, free, ubiquitous.
-  * Cons: Steeeeep learning curve.
-* Emacs
+* RubyMine
-  * Pros: Endlessly tweakable.
-Free, best package ecosystem, works in a terminal.
-  * Cons: Endlessly tweakable, ancient/arcane, steep learning curve, temptation to fiddle, etc.
+  * Pros: IDE features (versioning/testing integration, refactoring)
+  * Cons: Too smart for its own good, can get confused or in your way

-I'm an Emacs user myself, but won't be requiring it (it distracts too much from learning to code).
-I'll use it in lecture and explain how to do the same thing in your editors as needed.
+I'm an Emacs user myself, but don't recommend it (distracts too much from learning to code).
+Grabbing SublimeText or Atom should be great assuming you don't already have an editor you like.

-If pressed, I would say to grab SublimeText or Atom unless you're already committed to Emacs or Vim.
-Sure, Sublime is $60 (or look at a nag screen forever) but you'll need a good text editor your whole career anyway and while popular technologies and languages change, text editors don't.

 #### Type some code!